to homepage to main navigation to main content to contact form to search form

 Food Pairing: Calf's kidneys with mustard sauce, Roasted lamb gigot, Spicy hard cheese, Hearty stew with pulses

-Vinification: long must fermentation, fermentation in steel tank, soft pressing
+Vinification: fermentation in steel tank, long must fermentation, soft pressing

 Harvest: hand-picking, in small boxes